ehsanmok/create-your-own-lang-with-rust/book/src/02_firstlang/recursion.md

 # Recursion

 [Recursion](https://en.wikipedia.org/wiki/Recursion_(computer_science)) is when a function calls itself.
 At first, this seems like a paradox - how can a function call itself when it's still running?
-But with the call stack we built in the [functions](./functions.md) chapter, it works beautifully.
+But with the call stack we built in the [functions](./functions.md) chapter, it just works.

 Think of recursion like Russian nesting dolls (matryoshka).
 Each doll contains a smaller version of itself, until you reach the smallest doll that contains nothing.
 To solve a problem recursively, you solve a smaller version of the same problem, until you reach a problem so small it's trivial to solve.

 ## The Key Insight

-A recursive function has two essential parts:
+A recursive function has two parts:

 1. **Base case** - A condition where we return directly, without recursion.
 This is our "smallest doll" - the problem we can solve without any more work.